openedx/docs.openedx.org/source/educators/references/data/staff_debug_info.rst

 .. tags:: educator, reference

-The Open edX system keeps track of learners' progress through a course -- recording when the learner watches videos, responds to problems, and so on.
+The platform keeps track of learners' progress through a course -- recording when the learner watches videos, responds to problems, and so on.
 If you are a member of a course team, some of that data is visible to you for debugging purposes.
 Under every problem is a **Staff Debug Info** button: selecting this button opens a window with information about the problem.

-None of this information should be necessary for day-to-day usage of Open edX, but for the sake of clarity, some of these fields are documented here.
+None of this information should be necessary for day-to-day usage of your Open edX® LMS, but for the sake of clarity, some of these fields are documented here.

 ``is_released``